arangodb/spring-boot-starter/demo/README.md

 ## Save and read an entity

-It’s time to save our first entity in the database.
-Both the database and the collection don’t have to be created manually.
+It's time to save our first entity in the database.
+Both the database and the collection don't have to be created manually.
 This happens automatically as soon as we execute a database request with the components involved.
-We don’t have to leave the Java world to manage our database.
+We don't have to leave the Java world to manage our database.

 After we saved a character in the database the id in the original entity is updated with the one generated from the